 However, if the Expected Turn around time is not fixed or standard, the cost of PCBs will remain unchanged or becomes cheaper.
 Do note that ordering and shipping times affect the price of your PCB.
 You have to pay more if you want your PCB delivered as soon as possible.

 Simple economics shows that the more products ordered (especially bulk orders), the lower the cost per unit.
-In PCBs’ standard design and manufacturing, manufacturers have a fixed price per square inch for each quantity ordered.
+In PCBs’ standard design and manufacturing, and assembly, manufacturers have a fixed price per square inch for each quantity ordered.

 However, when a customer needs bulk orders of PCB, the manufacturer can offer a variable cost per square inch.
 Other factors like design complexities, the material used, and components could affect the price of PCB regardless of the quantity.